 For most retailer outlets, the use of signs to convey messages to employees and visitors is commonplace.
 Visiting your average dealership, you are likely to find dozens of signs posted around the facility grounds.
 These provide information, warn of dangerous products, and help employees in distress find relief, to name a few functions.
-CropLife® magazine this month presents several photographs taken at various dealerships around the country that illustrate a thorough understanding of signage.
+Here are four key points to consider when posting signage at your dealership.